ecoAPM/BenchmarkMockNet/README.md

  | [ReturnOnly](README.md#returnonly)           | for an already set-up method to return?           |
  | [VerifyOnly](README.md#verifyonly)           | for an already set-up method to be verified?      |

 Want to add more?
 PRs welcome!
-Just add a new class implementing IMockingBenchmark or IMockingBenchmark<T> depending on what you're testing.
+Just add a new class extending MockingBenchmark or MockingBenchmark<T>, depending on what you're testing.

 ### Results